-This visa is given to people who have professions which are required in Canada.
+The visa under the Federal Skilled Worker Program (FSWP) is given to people who have professions which are required in Canada.
 You must check what kind of occupations Canada needs at the point you are planning to apply and obtain the necessary points.

 This visa is given to semi or low-skilled workers who can contribute to the Canadian economy though their work.
 The workers are placed in different provinces of Canada where the demand for their work is higher.